ozten/cream/README.md

       assertion: 'zsfdslkjfds3j324... really long string ... sdkjf', }

+It has the following properties:

-**assertion** - A reciept *should not* be trusted without server side verificaiton that the reciept is valid.
+  * **assertion** - A reciept *should not* be trusted without server side verificaiton that the reciept is valid.
 Values of the reciept object are available immediately for use client-side in presenting a reciept to the user.
 Assertion verification will provide additional information, which is useful for your merchant backend system.

-**amount** is in cents, so 1000 is 10.00.
+  * **amount** is in cents, so 1000 is 10.00.

-**payment_id** is a user distinguishable portion of their payment routing information, such as the last 4 digits of a credit card.
+  * **payment_id** is a user distinguishable portion of their payment routing information, such as the last 4 digits of a credit card.

-**transaction_id** - Globably unique id for this transaction
+  * **transaction_id** - Globably unique id for this transaction

 Code example: